dcelaj/exercise-game-builder/README.md

 - **app.py**, the main file, it includes GUI elements, event loop, and calls functions from the levels file to start an exercise set.
 You'd only need to edit in buttons here if you plan to use this youself.
 - **levels.py**, this file contains the levels and is the file you'll probably be adding to most heavily if you're using this for a custom game.
 It references the poseestim and helpers files to construct the actual gameplay in a level.
+    - To make a level, you'll want to write the functions for the game logic...
+        - One setup func for instantiating - from the main thread - both the objects needed in your level and the level thread itself,
+        - and a level func for the actual game logic and events to run in that new level thread.
-    - To make a level, you'll want to write the function for the game logic, and slightly edit the starter function (designed to be called from the main GUI and start both the pose estimation thread and the thread for the aforementioned game logic).
+    - ...and slightly edit the starter function (designed to be called from the main GUI and return the references/pointers to those objects and thread) by adding the case for your level.
     - The game logic thread will access info from the pose estim thread and use helper functions to react to what the player does - really sending messages to the main GUI thread to show the visuals reacting to the player's actions.
+    - More info on what to do in GUIDE.md.
 - **poseestim.py**, this file contains all the code for the camera and machine learning libraries for pose estimation - it uses mediapipe for the pose and feeds those numbers into other models depending on the exercise being done.
     - You'd only be altering this if you wanted to add a new type of exercise to detect - not suggested for beginners.
 - **helpers.py**, this file contains the code for the other aspects of the game, mainly the animations and dialogue.
 You might be adding some stuff here too if you wanna make custom animations.